Hongkong Post e-Cert

 A-1 Why should I choose Hongkong Post CA as my Certification Authority?

 Hongkong Post Certification Authority is a recognised Certification Authority under the Electronic Transactions Ordinance, CAP 553.
 The Hongkong Post e-Cert certificates are recognised certificates issued by the Postmaster General of the Hong Kong Post Office in accordance with the requirements of the Electronic Transactions Ordinance and Code of Practice for Recognised Certification Authority.
 In addition, Hongkong Post CA conducts a strict authentication process for the verification of the identity of the subscribers providing the infrastructure for secure e-commerce.
-Details of authentication procedures are available from the Hongkong Post Certification Practice Statement (CPS) at www.hongkongpost.gov.hk
+Details of authentication procedures are available from the Hongkong Post Certification Practice Statement (CPS).

 A-2 Are there laws in Hong Kong regulating digital signatures?

 Yes, the Electronic Transactions Ordinance (Cap 553), was first enacted in January 2000 and amended in July 2004.
-The Ordinance is available for viewing at http://www.ogcio.gov.hk/eng/eto/eeto.htm
+The Ordinance is available for viewing at https://www.ogcio.gov.hk/en/our_work/regulation/eto/index.html.

 A-3 What is the meaning of "Reliance Limit" for the e-Cert certificate?